 Class L consists of any claims asserted under those (or any similar) actions against the Debtors.
-Section 510(b) of the Bankruptcy Code subordinates all the claims in this class to the claims represented by the underlying securities.
-The Plan of Reorganization does not provide any distribution for holders of claims in this class.
-The Plan of Reorganization neither impairs nor creates a right of the holders of Securities Litigation Claims to assert claims against the Debtors' insurance policies.
+Section 510(b) of the Bankruptcy Code subordinates all the claims in this classClass to the claims represented by the underlying securities.
+The Plan of Reorganization does not provide any distribution for holders of claims in this classClass.
+The Planof Reorganization neither impairs nor creates a right of the holders of Securities Litigation Claims to assert claims against the Debtors' insurance policies.
 Class L is deemed to reject the Plan.

-F. Non-cash Property to Be Distributed Under the Plan of Reorganization
+F. Non-cash Property to Be Distributed Under the Plan-of Reorganization